 And even in the dry season, have a rain poncho in your backpack.
-Yes, even in a sunny day.
-These are the tropics, the only predictable thing about its weather is that it is unpredictable.
+Yes, even on a sunny day.
+These are the tropics; the only predictable thing about its weather is that it is unpredictable.

 Water and snacks are also a good idea as most conservation areas don’t have stores.

-Check this article regarding books and guides to fully enjoy the Costa Rican Nature: Rainforest books and wildlife field guides to enjoy Costa Rica nature
+Check this article regarding books and guides to fully enjoy Costa Rican Nature: Rainforest books and wildlife field guides to enjoying Costa Rica nature.

 (2017, 15 March 2017).
 The Ultimate Guide to Costa Rica’s National Parks.
 [Weblog].
 Retrieved 25 March 2017, from http://www.theactivetimes.com/travel/national-parks/ultimate-guide-costa-ricas-national-parks.